SAP/jenkins-library/DEVELOPMENT.md

 On initialization, it merges the provided custom default configurations with the default configuration from Piper library, as per the hierarchical order.

 Note, the list of configurations cached by `DefaultValueCache` is used to pass path to the (custom) default configurations of each Go step.
-It only contains the paths of configurations which are **not** provided via `customDefaults` parameter of the project configuration.
-Since, the Go layer already resolves configurations provided via `customDefaults` parameter independently.
+It only contains the paths of configurations which are **not** provided via `customDefaults` parameter of the project configuration, since the Go layer already resolves configurations provided via `customDefaults` parameter independently.